What Is A Family Of Origin? Definition, Perspectives, And Importance

 Although many situations would benefit from children not being influenced by their families of origin, such as cases of abuse or neglect, research consistently demonstrates the robust and profound effect that this has on children's development, behaviors, and ideas, extending from youth to adulthood.

 Fortunately, if unhealthy dynamics are a part of your origin, this does not mean that you must follow in those footsteps.
 Instead, you can unlearn and reframe unhealthy thought patterns, behaviors, and ideas to create a life that is more in line with health, confidence, and strength.
 This is most commonly accomplished through therapy with a qualified mental health professional.
 These individuals can help identify any maladaptive coping mechanisms, symptoms of illness, or unhealthy habits you may possess and can more effectively map out and implement treatment plans.
-Therapists may be available for in-office hours or may be found online through sites such as ReGain.us.
+Therapists may be available for in-office hours or may be found online through sites such as Regain.us.
+Through online therapy, you are able to receive a level of support comparable to in-person therapy, typically with greater affordability, convenience, and privacy.

 How Significant Is Your Family Of Origin?

-Virtually everybody of research available underlines one important thing: this origin is immensely important in the lives of children and adults.
+Most relevant research highlights one important focus, that this origin is immensely important in the lives of children and adults.
 Although many people see their childhood as something left behind after reaching adulthood, the joys, pains, traumas, and triumphs of childhood have a very real and lasting impact on how you behave, interact with others, and believe an adult.
 This origin is not a simple matter, then, but is part of a complex and ever-moving framework that shapes who you are and how you move in the world.

 Your origin as it relates to your family can be a wonderful source of encouragement and support.
 Still, it can also provide some of the most trying experiences you will ever encounter.
 Even something as seemingly benign as the way your father speaks to your mother can have a profound influence on how you see yourself, speak to others, and cultivate relationships, and the effects of your growth and patterning in childhood should never be discounted in adulthood.